What is Dermatitis Herpetiformis (DH)?

 Where Can I Learn More?

-Do you or a family member suffer from dermatitis herpetiformis?
+Do you or a family member suspect dermatitis herpetiformis?
 You may have celiac disease.
 Find out now.
 Take our Celiac Disease Symptoms Checklist.